opinion

 How Retailers Can Keep Travel-Season Sales Going Beyond the Holidays

-According to travel industry experts, 2026 is shaping up to be a year of short, experience-first trips.
+According to travel industry experts, 2026 is shaping up to be a year of short trips that centered on memorable experiences.
 That starts with the 2025 holiday season.
 Adult retailers who practice “travel-proof” merchandising now — think small, discreet, chargeable and leak-proof — will be the ones checking out bigger baskets all year.
 Let’s examine what that looks like when it comes to organizing your sales floor.

 With the holidays coming up, consider also curating a special endcap of ‘Packable Presents’ — travel candles, mini oils, discreet sets.